Rounge-lab/VirMake/README.md

 VirMake is a Snakemake based pipeline that offers viral metagenomic data analysis on paired-end data.
 It offers taxonomic and functional annotation, supports offline running and support for HPC cluster execution.
 It is made for Linux based systems and has been tested on x86_64-based Linux and with SLURM cluster execution.

-### Features
-Taxonomic and Functional Annotation: Provides detailed annotation of viral sequences.
-Offline Capability: Allows for data processing without an internet connection after initial setup.
-HPC Support: Optimized for SLURM and other HPC environments.
-Easy Installation and Setup: Automated scripts for setting up the environment and configuring the pipeline.

 ## Installation

 ### Prerequisites:

-Git
+* Git
-Conda (either Miniconda or Anaconda) installation with write permissions.
-Ensure that Conda's base environment is activated.
+* Conda (either Miniconda or Anaconda)
-System Requirements: At least 125 GB of RAM and 180 GB of free disk space.
+* System Requirements: At least 125 GB of RAM and 180 GB of free disk space.

 ### Installation steps:

 1. Clone the repository using `git clone https://github.com/Rounge-lab/VirMake.git`
 2. Run the VirMake setup script `python setup.py`.
-   This script will set up a conda environment, config files and a table specifying the location of input files.
+   This script will set up a conda environment (./venv/), config files and a table specifying the location of input files.
-    * Use the `--working-dir` option to specify the output directory for configuration files (default is `./working_dir/`).
+    * Use the `--working-dir` option to specify the output directory (default is `./results/`).
-    * Use the `--reads`, `--reads-qc`, and `--contigs` options to specify the location of any input files.
+    * Use the `--reads`, `--qc-reads`, and `--contigs` options to specify the directories where input files are found.

 ### Directory Structure:
 After installation, your directory should look like this: